Menu

 Home Learning

-Spellings - Please learn the meanings and spellings of these words which end in -ture or -sure.
+Spellings - Please learn the meanings and spellings of the following words which contains -cious or -tious suffixes.

 Next Week: